blakeembrey/code-problems/get-elements-by-class-name/Readme.md

-# Get Elements by Classname
+# Get Elements by Class Name

 Implement the `getElementsByClassName(element, className)` function in Javascript.